 When you’re finally ready for your first sniff, don’t be afraid to get your nose right into the glass – just don’t go overboard when inhaling.
 Remember to keep your lips parted when breathing in through your nose and be mindful and open to what you smell.

 What does the smell remind you of?
 A bon fire in summer?
 A fresh baseball glove?
 Your grandma’s banana bread?
 No matter how abstract or personal, scent memories can help us decipher complicated aromas.
 Use that reference point to learn more about the notes in the whiskey you’re evaluating.

 Contrary to what you learned in your college days, the last step of a sensory evaluation is actually tasting your whiskey.
-Experienced nosers recommend drinking some room temperature water before tasting your whiskey to cleanse the palate.
+An experienced whiskey noser will recommend drinking some room temperature water before tasting your whiskey to cleanse the palate.

 Once you take your first sip, let the whiskey sit in the front, center, and back of tongue to experience its variety of flavors.
 It is important to coat your entire mouth in order to experience it fully.
 Like nosing, you’ll want to be mindful about what you’re tasting.
 Same rules apply.
 No matter how outlandish or specific the flavor, trust your tastebuds and follow that memory to find the characteristic you’re experiencing.

 If you think you have what it takes to be the “World’s Top Whiskey Taster,” you can use your newly minted knowledge to join the competition hosted by Bardstown Bourbon Company and co-sponsored by Moonshine University.
 Have your shot at the title and you might also walk away with $20,000 and more in prizes!